aleksandr-vin/aleksandr-vin.github.io/_posts/2023-10-24-chatgpt-for-marktplaats.md

 tags: chatgpt marktplaats bot telegram conversations service idea
 ---

-Did you ever sell something on [marktplaats.nl](marktplaats.nl)?
+Did you ever sell something on [marktplaats.nl](https://marktplaats.nl)?
 So many people ask for 50% discount from first message!

-So one Friday morning I mentioned: what if I make ChatGPT keep such conversations, convincing these people to buy at the listed price.
+So one Friday morning I thought: what if I make ChatGPT keep such conversations, convincing these people to buy at the listed price.
 And by the end of that day I had a command-line tool that was listing my marktplaats' conversations and was able to answer to potential buyers with a ChatGPT-suggested answer.